Swasth-Apps/healthcoach-help/src/pages/coach/topics/creating-account-1.md

     title: Become a Mentor
   - slug: topics-coach/practice-info
     title: Practice Info
+  - slug: topics-coach/create-program
+    title: Create Program
+  - slug: topics-coach/how-to-add-a-cohort-to-a-program
+    title: How to add a Cohort to a Program?-
 ---
 Health Coach is a coaching platform designed to bring evidence-based therapies to your clients.
 Integrated with three popular applications- DBT Coach, ACT Coach, CBT Companion; the app is everything that you need to run a successful behavioral health coaching practice.